Boiler Manifold Piping

 HTP Superstor

-For this example, we have to assume a boiler and IWH tank size.
-We will choose a boiler to meet out calculated heat loss of 92,000 btu’s and apply an EP110N and a SuperStor SSC-50 IWH.
+For this example, we must assume a boiler and IWH tank size.
+We will choose a boiler to meet out calculated heat loss of 92,000 btu’s and apply an EP110N and a Superstor SSC-50 IWH.
 Next what Delta-T do we want to use?
 I will pick 25f.
 We now know the boiler spec is 8.4 gpm @ 5.6 ft. hd.
 The SSC-50 also needs 8 gpm with 5.82 ft. hd.
-This is good match.
+This is a good match.
 When the flow of the IWH falls between the minimum and maximum flow of the boiler this makes life much easier.

 IWH on Boiler Piping